Make-School-Courses/OLD-BEW-1.2-Authentication-and-Associations-Django/README.md

 If you require accommodations or have extenuating circumstances such as prolonged illness, please contact your instructor to request an extension.

+## Class Recordings

+Recordings of the course video lectures can be found in [this shared Google Drive folder](https://drive.google.com/drive/folders/1PvR3ssK06roDA-QwSRo8c6paAmB9Mxnb?usp=sharing).
+Please do not share these files outside of Make School.

 ## Make School Course Policies

 - [Program Learning Outcomes](https://make.sc/program-learning-outcomes) - What you will achieve after finishing Make School, all courses are designed around these outcomes.